 CVR maintains a margin account to facilitate other commodity derivative activities.
 A portion of this account may include funds available for withdrawal.
 These funds are included in cash and cash equivalents within the consolidated balance sheets.
 The maintenance margin balance is included within other assets within consolidated balance sheets.
 Depending upon the position of the open commodity derivatives as of the reporting date, the amounts are classified either as an asset or liability within the consolidated balance sheets.
 From time to time, CVR may be required to deposit additional funds into this margin account.
-The fair value of the open commodity positions as of June 30, 2012 was a net loss of \$1 million which is included in accrued expenses and other liabilities.
-For the period May 5, 2012 through June 30, 2012, CVR recognized a net realized and unrealized gain of \$3 million and is included in other (loss) income, net in the consolidated statement of operations.
+The fair value of the open commodity positions as of September 30, 2012 was a net loss of less than a \$1 million which is included in accrued expenses and other liabilities.
+For the three months ended September 30, 2012 and the period May 5, 2012 through September 30, 2012, CVR recognized a net realized and unrealized loss of \$7 million and \$4 million, respectively, and is included in other (loss) income, net in the consolidated statement of operations.

 In September 2011, CVR entered into several commodity swap contracts with effective periods beginning in January 2012.
 The physical volumes are not exchanged and these contracts are net settled with cash.
 The contract fair value of the commodity swaps is reflected on the the consolidated balance sheets with changes in fair value currently recognized in the consolidated statement of operations.
 Quoted prices for similar assets or liabilities in active markets (Level 2) are considered to determine the fair values for the purpose of marking to market the hedging instruments at each period end.
-As of June 30, 2012, CVR had open commodity hedging instruments consisting of 13.5 million barrels of crack spreads primarily to fix the margin on a portion of its future gasoline and distillate production.
-The fair value of the outstanding contracts at June 30, 2012 was a net asset of \$1 million.
-For the period May 5, 2012 through June 30, 2012, CVR recognized a net realized and unrealized loss of \$6 million which is recorded in other (loss) income, net in the consolidated statements of operations.
+As of September 30, 2012, CVR had open commodity hedging instruments consisting of 26.3 million barrels of crack spreads primarily to fix the margin on a portion of its future gasoline and distillate production.
+The fair value of the outstanding contracts at September 30, 2012 was a net liability of \$116 million.
+For the three months ended September 30, 2012 and the period May 5, 2012 through September 30, 2012, CVR recognized a net realized and unrealized loss of \$162 million and \$168 million, respectively, which is recorded in other (loss) income, net in the consolidated statements of operations.